lingzhuu/lingzhuu/content/authors/admin/_index.md

 I’m a first-year PhD student in Biomedical and Health Informatics at Case Western Reserve University, Department of Population and Quantitative Health Sciences.
 Before that, I did my Master’s degree in Biomedical Engineering at Johns Hopkins University and my Bachelor’s degree in Biological Science at Zhejiang University.

 My research interests focus on the development of multi-omics analysis tools, and their applications in the real world.
-This includes developing user-friendly tools to simplify bioinformatics analysis, utilizing statistical methods to model high-throughput omics data, and identifing differential epigenetics biomarkers.
+This includes developing user-friendly tools to simplify bioinformatics analysis, utilizing statistical methods to model high-throughput omics data.
 My primary approaches involve software development, bioinformatics analysis, and machine learning.

 If you’re interested in my research or potential collaborations, feel free to drop me an e-mail!